kkosyka/SDS410-BarresiLab/Meeting_1.md

     - Start to run DeltaScope software with the data
 - Emma
     - Meeting with our client and set up a plan for the week/coming week
+    - Get the data, watch the tutorial and test deltascope
 - Kalynn
     - We will know after we meet up with our client
     - Get existing Delta Scope to work?